Monkee-Boy/mbGuides/frontend/css.md

 └── app.min.css
 ```

 Break out all SASS into import files for ease of use.
-Your main `./styles.scss` should mostly hold imports.
+Your main `./styles.scss` should only hold imports.
 Put an effort into grouping rulesets and use common sense.

 ---